 Where: 120 Exhibition St, Melbourne

 Beer selection: Erdinger, Leffe, Hoegaarden, Schofferhofer and more

 For more information: European Bier Cafe

 Traditional dress, a live Oompa band and more beer than you will know what to do with, the European Beer Cafe promises to throw one of Melbourne’s best parties this October.
-Wear your dirndl or lederhosen best on the night as there will be prizes for the best costume.
+Wear your dirndl or lederhosen best on the night as there are usually prizes for the best costume.

 7. Bridge Road Brewers

 Where: Old Coach House Brewers Lane, 50 Ford Street Beechworth

 For more information: Bridge Road Brewers

 Bridge Road Brewers does Oktoberfest the right way.
 Now in its 12th year, it bases its celebration loosely around the original in Munich and includes steins of its own specially brewed Oktoberfest beer (marzen), plenty of good food and a live ohm-pah band.
 Get your tickets early for this one.

 8. German Club Tivoli